rkruithof/easy-solr4files-index/README.md

     easy-update-solr4files-index run-service
     easy-update-solr4files-index delete <solr-query>

-    Some examples of solr queries:
+    Some examples of [standard] solr queries for the delete command:

       everything:            '*:*'
       all bags of one store: 'easy_dataset_store_id:pdbs'